studoverse/Kotlift/README.md

 * (Data) classes, functions or getters & setters with opening & closing brackets in same line or without brackets at all
 * Line-wrapped function and class definitions
 * Unnamed constructor parameter
+* Unnamed function parameters (except the first one)
 * Finally / defer
 * ...